Debunking common annuity myths

 • You can purchase a variable annuity, which is invested in the market, so that you don’t miss out on the potential for growth.
 However, just as if you were invested in the market through a mutual fund, you do risk losing your principal with these types of annuities.

 • Structured annuities can provide both growth potential and a level of protection.
-Structured annuities can offer exposure to equity markets, while also giving you a level of protection that can help eliminate some of the risk that comes with investing.
+Structured annuities can offer exposure to equity markets along with a level of protection that can help eliminate some of the risk that comes with investing.

 Bottom line: An annuity can help you meet many different types of investment goals.
 Which type of investment option is “smarter” for you will depend on your risk tolerance, income needs and overall financial goals.